-The Center for Community Engagement supports and promotes high impact service-learning in our communities by cultivating long-term sustainable partnerships that address societal challenges and foster engaged citizenship.
+The Center for Community Engagement (CCE) supports and promotes high impact service-learning in our communities by cultivating long-term sustainable partnerships that address societal challenges and foster engaged citizenship.

-Service-learning and the CI Mission
+Service-Learning and the CSUCI Mission

-The CI mission statement emphasizes a strong commitment to the community through service-learning: "Placing students at the center of the educational experience, California State University Channel Islands provides undergraduate and graduate education that facilitates learning within and across disciplines through integrative approaches, emphasizes experiential and service-learning, and graduates students with multicultural and international perspectives."
+The CSU Channel Islands mission statement emphasizes a strong commitment to the community through service-learning: "Placing students at the center of the educational experience, California State University Channel Islands provides undergraduate and graduate education that facilitates learning within and across disciplines through integrative approaches, emphasizes experiential and service-learning, and graduates students with multicultural and international perspectives."

-What is Service-learning?
+What is Service-Learning?

-The Center for Community Engagement (CCE) has adapted the definition of service-learning as stated by the National Commission of Service-learning:
+The CCE has adapted the definition of service-learning as stated by the Chancellor's Office of the California State University system: